Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Experiments

 \textbf{Real-world dataset.} We conduct experiments on two large-scale recommendation datasets, both collected from real-world recommendation platforms. \textbf{YouTube} is a dataset crawled from the world’s leading recommendation platform~\cite{ye2025creagent}.
 It contains rich information about content creators across diverse categories, along with user comments on their uploaded items.
 The dataset comprises 4,004 creators, 1.97 million users, and 0.19 million distinct items spanning 14 genres. \textbf{Amazon Video Games} (Amazon)~\footnote{\url{https://amazon-reviews-2023.github.io/}} is a widely used recommendation dataset.
 It consists of user-generated reviews, ratings, and product metadata collected from the Amazon e-commerce platform.
 It contains 2.8M users, 137.2K items, and 1326 creators.

-\textbf{Simulation setups.} To better approximate real-world RS environments, we adopt the multi-stakeholder RS simulation platform proposed by~\citet{ye2025creagent}, which integrates LLM-based agents to simulate the dynamic behaviors of both users and creators.
+\textbf{Simulation setups.} To better simulate the real-world RS environments, we adopt the multi-stakeholder RS simulation platform proposed by~\citet{ye2025creagent}, which integrates LLM-based agents to simulate the dynamic behaviors of both users and creators.
 Recent studies have demonstrated that LLMs are capable of accurately mimicking user preferences and the decision-making of bounded-rational creators~\cite{wang2024macrec, zhang2024generative, wang2025user, ye2025creagent}.
-To test the robustness and generalization ability of our method under diverse environments, we also conduct additional experiments under environments where creators are simulated by non-LLM-based models (See Section~\ref{sec:creator_ablation}).
-Besides, we consider the active behaviors of creators and users, as well as creator retention, following previous works~\cite{mladenov2020optimizing,xu2023pmmf,ye2025creagent}: each creator $c_i\in\mathcal{C}$ and each user $u_i\in\mathcal{U}$ has probability $p_{c_i}$ and $p_{u_i}$ to be active, respectively.
+To evaluate the robustness and generalization ability of our method under diverse environments, we additionally conduct experiments under environments where creators are simulated using non-LLM-based models (See Section~\ref{sec:creator_ablation}).
+Following previous works~\cite{mladenov2020optimizing,xu2023pmmf,ye2025creagent}, we also consider the active behaviors of creators and users, as well as creator retention.
+Specifically, each creator $c_i\in\mathcal{C}$ and each user $u_i\in\mathcal{U}$ has probability $p_{c_i}$ and $p_{u_i}$ to be active, respectively.
 In each round, these probabilities determine whether a creator or user is active.
 Only active creators create items, and only active users receive recommendations.
 Moreover, a creator $c_i$ is assumed to leave the platform if no clicks are received in $l$ consecutive rounds of creation.

-\textbf{Baselines.} We compared our method with several baselines, including: \textbf{w/o Signal}: revealing no information to the creator at all, except for their own creation history; and some naive information revelation strategies: \textbf{Most History Click}: suggesting each creator to produce the item genre with the highest number of user clicks across all genres the creator has ever created; \textbf{Most Click}: suggesting each creator to produce the item genre with the highest number of user clicks across all genres.
-In addition, we compared our method with approaches that focus on recommendation algorithm design, such as \textbf{P-MMF}~\cite{xu2023pmmf} and \textbf{FairRec}~\cite{guo2023fairrec}.
-We also included a baseline that influences creators by adjusting their rewards, namely \textbf{Reweight}~\cite{yao2024user}.
+\textbf{Baselines.} We compared our method with several baselines, including the following: \textbf{w/o Signal}: revealing no information to the creator at all, except for their own creation history.
+Some naive suggestion strategies are as follows. \textbf{Most History Click}: suggesting each creator to produce the item genre with the highest number of user clicks across all genres the creator has ever created; \textbf{Most Click}: suggesting each creator to produce the item genre with the highest number of user clicks across all genres.
+In addition to these naive suggestion strategies, we compared our method with approaches that focus on recommendation algorithm design, such as \textbf{P-MMF}~\cite{xu2023pmmf} and \textbf{FairRec}~\cite{guo2023fairrec}.
+We also included a baseline that influences creators by adjusting their rewards rather than information revelation, namely \textbf{Reweight}~\cite{yao2024user}.